Summer dance at Caddo tribal dance

 and earspools.
 While much of the pottery was made for everyday

 use in cooking, storage, and serving, the Caddo fine wares

-served other purposes (ritual and funerary) and are renown.
+also served other purposes (ritual and funerary) and are renown for their artistic craftsmanship.

 Caddo potters were adept at combining flowing vessel forms

 brushed, incised, incisted-punctated or punctated designs, or were left plain.
 We know

 that Caddo pots were valued by neighboring groups because

 archeologists have found trade pieces hundreds of miles away